Introduction of Amendment C270, built form controls

 The controls replace the interim mandatory built form controls that were introduced in September 2015.

-The Amendment applies to land generally within the Hoddle Grid and Southbank (the Central City) as shown on the map below:
+The Amendment applies to land generally within the Hoddle Grid and Southbank (the Central City).

 The Amendment affects two types of development areas: